About the Richmond upon Thames Voluntary Fund

 The Voluntary Fund is a charitable trust, independent from the Council, that has been set up to give the local community, on a voluntary basis, the opportunity to donate to local organisations who make a difference to the lives of vulnerable people in Richmond upon Thames.

-Every year the Trustees of the Voluntary Fund will select a vulnerable group where they know there is a need for community funding to provide help and support.
+Every year the Trustees of the Voluntary Fund will select a vulnerable group who have a need for community funding to provide help and support.

 Residents will be invited to donate towards local charities that work hard to offer support in this area of need.
 For example, this could be charities who work with children, older residents or those with disabilities.
 Local charities will be selected, on an annual basis, to be recipients of the funding raised.